2006 Super 14 final: Conditions

-About an hour before kick-off at Jade Stadium, an unusual thick fog floated over the stadium.
+About an hour before kick-off at Jade Stadium, an unusually thick fog floated over the stadium.
 The players and officials were asked whether they wanted to persist with the game, with both parties agreeing that the match should go on, although some speculated it might be pushed over to Sunday.
 As the sides ran out onto the field the players almost disappeared into the mist.
 The commentary box could not make out anything on the opposite side of the field from where they were.
 This forced a commentary split, with the sideline commentator taking up the duties when the play was on the opposite side to the commentary box.
 Some of the television footage was relatively clear with many camera angles and positions different from a normal game broadcast, though many thought they could have done better with more cameras repositioned to the far side of the field.

 The poor visibility prevented much free-flowing play, as players struggled to see one another.
 Bombs and high kicks created havoc for both teams, with both back lines making unusual mistakes.
 There were many examples of the ball suddenly appearing below the hanging mist, making it difficult to field many kicks.
 Overall the crowd at Jade Stadium had a poor view of the match, with most of the south stand turning around to watch the match on the stadium's big-screen.
 The Sky Sports commentators saw many patrons in the upper levels rushing home or to other establishments to watch coverage on television.
 Officials admitted that the match would have been postponed if the fog had been any thicker.